- Home /

 We will publicize job opportunities for business partners through our social media including Facebook/Twitter/email & text message blasts, and scrolling TV announcements.

 Business partners can schedule 20-minute visits to the high school to discuss opportunities available to our high school students.
 Business partners can schedule a 10:30 a.m. and a 1:30 p.m. visit.
 These time slots accommodate all students, even those who are off-campus at morning or afternoon tech.
 The morning and afternoon forums can be scheduled on different days if necessary.
 Please email Lea Ann Nolen to schedule those visits.
 Union will advertise the event to students and they can sign up on-line to attend during class.

 Business partners can schedule a block of time 1-3 hours, where they set up an informational booth in our College & Career Center.
 In the past companies have held on site interviews for interested students, or just had information and resources to distribute.

 Students can use 1-2 elective class periods a day to perform community service or unpaid job shadowing in the community.
 We currently have students placed in dental offices, veterinarian hospitals, The Little Light House, Union schools, and with numerous other business partners throughout the community.
-Please contact Michi Morris if you are interested in hosting a Union student with your company or organization.
+Please contact Linda Parker if you are interested in hosting a Union student with your company or organization.